AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/wiring-up-the-views.md

 The items control `<ItemsControl>` repeats its display for each item in a collection source that is defined by the `ItemsSource` attribute.
 Here the data binding expression `{Binding ListItems}` means we are looking for a data context with this property name.&#x20;

-How each item is in a displayed inside the items control is controlled by the item template <`ItemTemplate>`.
-This can be any combination of controls, but in this example it is a **data template** is being used.
+How each item is displayed inside the items control is controlled by the item template <`ItemTemplate>`.
+This can be any combination of controls, but in this example a **data template** is being used.

 :::info
 You can review the data template concept [here](../../concepts/templates/).